LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: Introduction

-We evaluate \ours{} on the REC task, using two notably different VLMs, namely Grounding-DINO \cite{GDINO} and Florence-2 \cite{Florence-2}, and two rather light LLMs: recent Mixtral 8x7B \cite{mixtral} and Llama 3 8B \cite{llama3herdmodels}.
-We show that \ours{} significantly enhances the VLM performances, improving P@1 scores by more than 9.5 points across all combinations of VLMs and LLMs, therefore showing the model-agnostic nature of our method.
-We also show that the training of \ours{} transfers well from one VLM to another and also accepts an ensemble of models' outputs.
+We experiment with \ours{} on three classic REC datasets --- RefCOCO, RefCOCO+ \citep{kazemzadeh2014referitgame}, RefCOCOg \citep{mao2016refcocog} --- and on Talk2Car~\citep{talk2car}, using two notably different VLMs --- Grounding-DINO \citep{GDINO} and Florence-2 \citep{Florence-2}.
+Additionaly, we evaluate \ours on the recent and challenging HC-RefLoCo~\citep{wei2024hcrefloco} benchmark.
+We also experiment with two LLMs for the adaptation: Mixtral 8x7B \citep{mixtral} and Llama 3 8B \citep{llama3herdmodels}.
+While \ours{} is not meant to outperform standard white-box fine-tuning, we show that \ours{} significantly enhances the VLM's performances, across all combinations of VLMs, LLMs and datasets, thus demonstrating the versatility of our method.
+Notably, on RefCOCOg and Talk2Car, our most challenging benchmarks with respect to semantic understanding, \ours{} improves the results of zero-shot VLMs with gains ranging from +8.7 up to +18.3 P@1.